anaeem23/01-Homework/README.md

 ## The assignment

-I was given a pre-built webpage and was tasked with cleaning up the HTML and CSS coding to make it meet accessibility standards and be optimized for search engines.
+I was given a pre-built webpage and was tasked with cleaning up the HTML and CSS coding to make it meet accessibility standards and optimized for search engines.
 The following were acceptance criteria I had to meet for this assignment.

 ## Acceptance Criteria